A previous ear infection is the usual cause, but some children may develop it as a result of a blocked eustachian tube.

-Secretory otitis media (see also Otitis Media (Secretory)) often occurs after an acute middle ear infection (see Acute Middle Ear Infection in Children).
+Secretory otitis media often occurs after an acute middle ear infection.
 The fluid that has accumulated behind the eardrum during the acute infection remains after the infection resolves.
 Secretory otitis media may also occur without a preceding ear infection.
-It may be due to a blockage of the eustachian tube by infection, enlarged adenoids (collections of lymphoid tissue located where the throat and nasal passages meet), tumors (rarely), or possibly gastroesophageal reflux disease (see Gastroesophageal Reflux in Children).
-Allergies may also make secretory otitis media more likely to develop.
+It may be due to a blockage of the eustachian tube (the tube that connects the middle ear with the nasal passages) by an infection, enlarged adenoids (collections of lymphoid tissue located where the throat and nasal passages meet), tumors (rarely), or possibly gastroesophageal reflux disease.
+Allergies (such as seasonal allergies or year-round allergies) may also make secretory otitis media more likely to develop.
 Secretory otitis media is extremely common among children aged 3 months to 3 years.

 Although this disorder is usually painless, the fluid often impairs hearing.
 Hearing may be impaired sufficiently to affect the understanding of speech, language development, learning, and behavior.
 Children may have a feeling of fullness, pressure, or popping in the ear with swallowing.